 |Solid waste management|

-- Paths within the camp have low-light emitting bulbs, which are also covered to reduce light pollution.
+- Low-light emitting bulbs within the camp are covered to reduce light pollution.

-- The main source of water for Sweetwaters Serena Camp is a borehole located within the camp.
+- The main source of water for the Sweetwaters Serena Camp is a borehole located within the facility.

 |Visitor communication & education|

-- Guests are briefed about the camp’s operations upon arrival.
+- Guests are briefed about the facility’s operations upon arrival.